mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 When something isn't clearly documented, take the initiative to figure out what's going on, and update the documentation for the people who come after you.

 [Learn, Master, Teach](https://handbook.mattermost.com/company/about-mattermost/mindsets#learn-master-teach) is a model we use to pass on training after you’ve been trained to help grow everyone at the company.

+### Where we Hire
+Mattermost has registered entities in the US, Canada, Germany and the UK and we hire from these locations.
+For hiring in locations outside of these entities, we use an Employer of Record (EOR) service, which allows us to comply with local employment laws and regulations.

+We have Meetups around the world to deepen and broaden our relationships and build the future of our products together.

 ### Meetups